syncthing/syncthing/README.md

 displayed in BASE32 encoding to form a compact yet convenient string.
 Currently SHA-1 is deemed secure against preimage attacks.

+Incoming requests for file data are verified to the extent that the requested file name must exist in the local index and the global model.

 Installing
 ==========